rajch/soedit-alpine-apk/README.md

 The Sanos Text Editor is a simple text-mode application that uses the same key bindings as most GUI text editors.
 It was written by Michael Ringgaard.
 More details can be found [here](http://www.jbox.dk/sanos/editor.htm).

-It has been packaged using autools in an upstream project called [soedit](https://github.com/rajch/soedit).
+It has been packaged using autotools in an upstream project called [soedit](https://github.com/rajch/soedit).

-This project creates an Alpine Linux APK package using soedit as the base, also called soedit.
+This project creates an Alpine Linux APK package using the soedit project as the base.

 ## Alpine repo
 This GitHub repository also hosts an Alpine repo via GitHub Pages, signed and maintained by Raj Chaudhuri.